-In Fall 2012, Vernon Smith and I will co-teach "Spontaneous Order and the Law" for the School of Law entitled .
+In Fall 2012, Vernon Smith and I co-taught "Spontaneous Order and the Law" for the School of Law entitled .
 This course shows how experimental economics can be used to understand how spontaneous, self-generating orders emerge (out of apparent chaos) in law and economics.
 This course uses a combination of hands-on learning in laboratory experiments and Socratic roundtable discussions of readings.

 Students who take this course will learn how rules of law, property in particular, emerge to undergird exchange.
 Our guiding texts will be R. Ellickson’s Order without Law, S. Buckle's Natural Law and the Theory of Property: Grotius to Hume, and F.A.
 Hayek’s Rules and Order and The Fatal Conceit.
 By building on this experience students will develop projects to explore different applications to property.

-In Spring 2013, I will teach a new honors course (HON 340) entitled, "Social Justice: Mirage or Oasis".
+In Spring 2013, I taught a new honors course (HON 340) entitled, "Social Justice: Mirage or Oasis".
 This course attempts to clarify our understanding of the pervasive and yet obscure concept of social justice in the modern world.
 F.A.
 Hayek contends that the concept, despite well-meaning intentions, is meaningless, incoherent, and harmful to the prosperity of a free society.
 David Miller argues that when considered contextually the principles of desert, need, and equality can be used to delineate a theory of social justice as a viable political ideal.

 The course begins by asking what are the origins of liberty and justice in human development.
 Is justice a rational ideal, an instinct, or a moral tradition?
 What makes a civilization of strangers possible and what roles do justice and liberty play in the development of trade and a prosperous civilization?
 Then we will explore critiques of a world of trade and how these criticisms are rooted in a newer notion of justice.
 Through the lens of this broad perspective of human history, the course will explore the philosophical and jurisprudential foundations of social justice.
 Is social justice a relief for economic distress or an illusionary cure for a misidentified economic disorder?